CarterKwon/ai-scholars-hackathon/README.md

 * Separating handlers into separate files for more organized code
 * Usage of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

-The code is well commented and points out when each of these different things are used.
+The code is full of comments that point out when each of these different things are used.

 ## Modifying The Template

 I'd highly recommend making all changes to the language model (i.e. intents, utterances, slots, etc.) in the developer console to minimize the chance of errors.
-After you build the model, you can go into the integrated terminal in VS Code and type `ask api get-model -p {ask-cli-profile} -s {skill-id} -l en-US > ./models/downloaded-model.json` from the root of the directory to pull the new language model.
-You'll have to copy the contents of `models/downloaded-model.json` into `/models/en-US.json`.
+After you build the model in the console, you can go into the terminal in VS Code and type `ask api get-model -p {ask-cli-profile} -s {skill-id} -l en-US > ./models/downloaded-model.json` from the root of the directory to pull the new language model.
+That command will pull your language model and store it in the file `models/downloaded-model.json`.
+You can then copy the contents of `models/downloaded-model.json` into `/models/en-US.json`.

 You can change the code to reflect the changes in the language model.